coreboot/coreboot/Documentation/soc/amd/psp_rom_armor.md

 ### Configuring Writable Regions

-ROM Armor protects the SPI flash by default, but certain regions can be configured as writable through two mechanisms:
+ROM Armor protects the SPI flash by default, but certain regions can be configured as writable through two mechanisms.
+The SPI flash will still be write-protected from x86 point of view, but the PSP is allowed to update those flash regions.

 #### 1. PSP and BIOS Directory Entry Writable Bit